roban/CosmoloPy/README.rst

 ============

 - Python 3 implementation by @JohannesBuchner and @1313e
-- Automated PyPI deployment on Travis by @1313e
+- Automated PyPI deployment on GitHub Actions by @1313e